asecco/netspector/README.md

 git clone https://github.com/asecco/netspector.git
 ```

-2. Install the required dependencies to set up your development environment
+2. Install the required dependencies to set up your development environment.
+If you are on Windows, you may need to also install [Npcap](https://npcap.com/#download).
 ```py
 pip install -r requirements.txt
 ```